drivelling-spinel/tartar/doc/extras.md

 3. From InstaDoom distribution zip, extract FILTERS directory and place that directory (with all its contents) in the same directory as TARTAR.EXE.

-4. Run TARTAR.EXE as usual (no need for -file command line argument) and be on the lookout for a message in the console mentioning the number of loaded filters.

-5. If in "real" DOS set FILES in CONFIG.SYS to a considerably big value, e.g.
+4. If in "real" DOS set FILES in CONFIG.SYS to a considerably big value, e.g.
    FILES=70

+5. Run TARTAR.EXE as usual (no need for an additional -file command line argument to load the filters) and be on the lookout for a message in the console mentioning the number of loaded filters.

 6. While in game (starting immediately from the title screen) use \[ and \] keys to switch palettes.

 ### SELFIE

-In addition to **FILTERS** from InstaDoom Tartar has support for SELFIE.WAD from the same mod.
-When SELFIE.WAD and SELFIE.DEH are found in the same directory as TARTAR.EXE, they are loaded and players are given a selfie stick.
+In addition to the FILTERS from InstaDoom Tartar has support for SELFIE.WAD from the same mod.
+When SELFIE.WAD and SELFIE.DEH both are found in the same directory as TARTAR.EXE, they are loaded and players are given a selfie stick.
 Unlike the original SELFIE.WAD stick, the one in Tartar does not replace any of the players' weapons, nor does it require any ammo.
 Behaviour of plasma gun and BFG are unchanged when SELFIE.WAD is loaded as an extra.

 To activate the stick use SELFIE console command, by default bound to key L.
 To deactivate the stick select any weapon.
 With the stick out press Fire to